kingmathers92/ballagh-app/README.md

+# Ballagh - بلَّغ

 > Embark on a spiritual journey through the verses of the Holy Quran, right from your device!
+Ballagh (بلَّغ) guides you with tools for reflection, prayer, and devotion—all in a seamless, accessible experience.

 ## 🌟 Features (So Far!)

-- 🔍 **Verse Voyager**: Sail through the Quran with our powerful search function
+- 🔍 **Verse Voyager**: Sail through the Quran with our powerful search function, including Surah and verse lookup.
-- 🎲 **Random Revelation**: Discover unexpected wisdom with a random verse generator
+- 🎲 **Random Revelation**: Discover unexpected wisdom with a random Hadith generator, complete with sharing options.
-- 🌓 **Night Owl Mode**: Easy on the eyes with our sleek dark mode
+- 🌓 **Night Owl Mode**: Easy on the eyes with our sleek dark mode, seamlessly integrated across all pages.
-- 📱 **Responsive Revelation**: Beautiful on all devices, from phones to desktops
+- 📱 **Responsive Revelation**: Beautiful on all devices, from phones to desktops, with optimized layouts for every screen size.
+- 🔖 **Ayah Bookmarker**: Never lose your place in your spiritual journey—bookmark your favorite Quran pages with ease.
+- 🔊 **Murattal**: Listen to beautiful recitations of verses with an intuitive audio player on the Quran page.
+- 🧭 **Qibla Compass**: Always know which way to face for prayer with a dynamic compass and map integration.
+- 📓 **Reflection Journal**: Capture your spiritual thoughts, categorize reflections, and search through your journal entries.
+- 📶 **Offline Oasis**: Access Quran verses even when you're off the grid, thanks to service worker caching.
+- 🌍 **Polyglot Quran**: Explore translations in multiple languages, including Arabic, English, and Urdu, with a simple toggle.
+- 🗓️ **Ramadan Companion**: Your trusty sidekick for the holy month, featuring prayer times, a fasting tracker, and daily Ramadan tips.
+- 👤 **Ummah Accounts**: Sync your bookmarks, journal entries, and preferences across all your devices with user accounts.

 ## 🚀 Coming Soon to a Device Near You

-- 📶 **Offline Oasis**: Access verses even when you're off the grid
-- 🔖 **Ayah Bookmarker**: Never lose your place in your spiritual journey
-- 🔊 **Murattal**: Listen to beautiful recitations of verses
-- 🌍 **Polyglot Quran**: Explore translations in multiple languages
-- 🧭 **Qibla Compass**: Always know which way to face for prayer
-- 🗓️ **Ramadan Companion**: Your trusty sidekick for the holy month
-- 👤 **Ummah Accounts**: Sync your experience across all your devices
+- 🔔 **Daily Reminders**: Set reminders for Quran reading, prayers, or reflection to stay consistent in your spiritual practice.
+- 📊 **Mood Tracker**: Add a mood tracking feature to your journal entries to reflect on your emotional journey.
+- 📖 **Tafsir Insights**: Dive deeper into the meanings of verses with integrated tafsir on the Quran page.
+- ⭐ **Hadith Favorites**: Save your favorite hadiths to revisit and share them anytime.

 ## 🛠️ Built With

-- ⚛️ React
+- ⚛️ **React**: For a dynamic and interactive user interface.
-- ⚡ Vite
+- ⚡ **Vite**: For lightning-fast development and builds.
-- 🧭 React Router
+- 🧭 **React Router**: For seamless navigation between pages.
-- 🔗 Axios
+- 🔗 **Axios**: For fetching Quran and Hadith data from APIs.
+- 🔥 **Firebase**: For user authentication and data syncing with Ummah Accounts.
+- 📦 **Workbox**: For offline support and caching Quran verses.

 ## 🏁 Quick Start